michaelrlai/rock-paper-scissors/readme.md

-Rock, paper, scissors game played completely in console
+Rock, paper, scissors game played with buttons, first to 5 wins